nyghtowl/Code_Name_Jeeves/README.md

     - Expanded the num of vectorizer features and pulled strip out of word adjustment because seemed to be collapsing words incorrectly
 - Added in cross validation scores for output
 - Got say to work so that the computer now says the message when there is an email that needs a meeting location
-- Using subject and body combined to create vectorizer and
+- Using subject and body combined to create vectorizer
+- Created function to develop feature if there is a date in the body of the text.
+Results too muddy to give clear prediction value.
+Thus leaving out at this time till there is more time to investigate.

 ---------------
 Stuff: